davidmintz/court-interpreters-office/docs/documentation/data-model.md

 The *event-type* (represented by the *event_type_id* column) refers to the name of the court proceeding (e.g., pretrial conference)or ancillary event (e.g., attorney-client interview.)

+Belated cancellation is such a common occurrence that <span class="text-monospace">InterpretersOffice</span> also treats the reasons for a cancellation as an attribute *cancellation_reason_id*, which is left as null if not applicable.

+The *comments* and *admin_comments* are for just that: writing any comments or observations that are relevant to the event.
+The difference is that *comments* are intended to be viewed by anyone who has read access to the interpreters schedule, i.e., any court employee and any contract interpreter who is on site; *admin_comments*  are intended only for the eyes of Interpreters Office staff.

+The columns *submitter_id* and *anonymous_submitter_id* refer to the person (or type of person) who submitted the request for an interpreter.
+The former points to a record in the *people* table; it is populated when the identity of the person is required (more about that later).
+The latter points to the generic type or job description of person submitting the request, and is used when the identity of the person making the request is not of interest, and it points to a record in the *hats* table.